Kanchenjunga Trek

 • Kanchenjunga Controlled region permits and Kanchenjunga Conservation entrance permits fees.

-• Fully escorted trek with English-speaking license holder local tour Trek Guide and every 2 guests 1 Porter basis.
+• Fully escorted trek with English-speaking license holder local tour Trek Guide.

-• Insurances for trekking guide, and porter for the Kanchenjunga base camp trip.
+• Trek equipment, Insurances for trekking guide, and porters for the Kanchenjunga base camp trip.

 • Agency’s duffel bag (50 liters capacity) and trek poles if Necessary – return after the trip.